What Is a Canapé? Behind Chef’s Creations.

-Canapés are small pieces of food that are traditionally served before (or instead of) dinner and designed to be easy to eat.
-They can usually be eaten in just one or two bites, with little mess or effort involved.
+Canapés are small pieces of food traditionally served before (or instead of) dinner and designed to be easy to eat.
+They can usually be consumed in just one or two bites, with little mess or effort.
+Canapés can also be deep fried, offering a delicious and crispy texture.
 Most canapés consist of a base of bread or pastry topped with various ingredients and flavourings.
-You’ll often see canapés paired with cocktails, as you can eat them with one hand while you hold a drink in your other hand.
+You’ll often see canapés paired with cocktails, as you can eat them while holding a drink in your other hand.
 That’s why they’re the perfect type of catering for a cocktail party.

 What is the history of canapés?

 The word canapé comes from the French word for sofa.
-But we’re not talking about slouchy leather sofas you see in your living room – we’re talking about those elegant sofas you’d see in the palace Versailles, with delicate metal legs and arms and beautiful upholstery.
-So you can imagine the kind of elite imagery a canapé evokes.
+But we’re not talking about slouchy leather sofas in your living room – we’re talking about those elegant sofas you’d see in the Palace Versailles, with delicate metal legs and arms and beautiful upholstery.
+So, you can imagine the kind of elite imagery a canapé evokes.

-They first originated in the mid 1800s after a chef was experimenting with hors d’oeuvres and put savoury toppings on a piece of bread.
+They first originated in the mid-1800s after a chef experimented with hors d’oeuvres and put savoury toppings on a piece of bread.
 So why the term canapé?
 The topping on the bread was like someone sitting on a sofa… oh, the obscurity of it all!

 What’s the difference between canapés and hors d’oeuvres?